darlade/darlade.xyz/README.md

 # darlade.xyz
-A simple website to share instead of your usual social media
+A simple website to share instead of social media

 = To-Do =